-- The amenity areas may incorporate benches, bike racks, news racks, and similar elements. - Their shape and size may vary depending upon the use of a corner expansion. - Elements such as benches and bike racks should be carefully arranged in an attractive and accessible design.
-Benches should be arranged to facilitate social interaction. - Variations from the basic materials and pattern must be based on a streetscape plan that illustrates how the variation adds to the visual unity of the downtown streetscape, adjacent properties, and the overall image of the block.
+The amenity areas may incorporate benches, bike racks, news racks, and similar elements.
+Their shape and size may vary depending upon the use of a corner expansion.
+Elements such as benches and bike racks should be carefully arranged in an attractive and accessible design.
+Benches should be arranged to facilitate social interaction.
+Note: Variations from the basic materials and pattern must be based on a streetscape plan that illustrates how the variation adds to the visual unity of the downtown streetscape, adjacent properties, and the overall image of the block.

-4.3 Use Basic Intersection Design to Unify the Visual Image of the Downtown
+G.26 Use Basic Inersection Design to Unify the Visual Image of the Downtown

-- 4.3.1 Use a basic intersection design to unify the visual image of the downtown. - 4.3.2 Street intersections in the downtown should incorporate two basic elements: crosswalks and intersection squares.

-- 4.3.3 Pedestrian crosswalks should be a square pattern, parallel to the street with concrete strips occurring at either side of the walkway. - 4.3.4 Drop curbs should connect the pedestrian crosswalk to the corner. - 4.3.5 The intersection square is the center area of intersections and should be made of the same material as the surrounding street surfaces. - 4.3.6 Special paving may be used in intersection designs to highlight an important street or pedestrian connection.
+Use a basic intersection design to unify the visual image of the downtown.
+Street intersections in the downtown should incorporate two basic elements: crosswalks and intersection squares.
+Pedestrian crosswalks should be a square pattern, parallel to the street with concrete strips occuring at either side of the walkway.
+Drop curbs should connect the pedestrian crosswalk to the corner.
+The intersection square is the center area of intersections and should be made of the same material as the surrounding street surfaces.
+Special paving may be used in intersection designs to highlight an important street or pedestrian connection.
 For example, crosswalks and intersection squares located between King Street and the waterfront.
-Public art may be incorporated in the surface design. - 4.3.7 Special emphasis should be placed on the north/south pedestrian connector intersections along King Street from Edward Street to St. Lawrence.

-4.4 Design Extensions into the Public Right-of-Way that are Visually and Functionally Appropriate to the Street

-- 4.4.1 Extensions into the public right-of-way, such as sidewalk restaurant, public sitting area, or awnings over store windows, can add visual interest and encourage public activities that enhance the quality of life in the downtown. - 4.4.2 They promote outdoor leisure use, provide opportunities for "people watching", and create a varied streetscape setting. - 4.4.3 Such extensions are appropriate on the first storey if the visual quality of the street is not weakened and if building façades of historic significance are not substantially altered or obscured by the extension. - 4.4.4 Upper storey extensions are generally not appropriate except when restoring a missing historic feature or when incorporating a traditional design element into a new building.
-The best extensions are characterized by a design that is sensitive to the building, and that employs quality materials. - 4.4.5 When designing an extension for historically significant buildings, the extension should be distinguishable as new.
+Public art may be incorporated in the surface design.
+Special emphasis should be placed on the north/south pedestrian connector intersections along King Street from Edward Street to St. Lawrence enhance the quality of life in the downtown.
+They promote outdoor leisure use, provide opportunities for "people watching", and create a varied streetscape setting.
+Such extensions are appropriate on the first storey if the visual quality of the street is not weakened and if building façades of historic significance are not substantially altered or obscured by the extension.
+Upper storey extensions are generally not appropriate except when restoring a missing historic feature or when incorporating a traditional design element into a new building.
+The best extensions are characterized by a design that is sensitive to the building, and that employs quality materials.

+G.27 Design Extensions into the Public Right-of-Way that are Visually and Functionally Appropriate to the Street

+Extensions into the public right-of-way, such as sidewalk restaurant, public sitting area, or awnings over store windows, can add visual interest and encourage public activities that

+When designing an extension for historically significant buildings, the extension should be distinguishable as new.
 It should not suggest that it is an original historic element.
 It should, however, be visually compatible with the original building and not damage the original structure.
 Accurate reconstruction of historic extensions into the right-of-way are appropriate options where documented.

-4.5 Use Innovative Railing Designs to Define Outdoor Spaces, Such as Cafes, from Pedestrian Movement
+G.28 Use Innovative Railing Designs to Define Outdoor Spaces, Such as Cafes, from Pedestrian Movement